 •“Dean's Community Service Award” - Case Western Reserve University School of Law (2002-2003)

 •“Student Leadership Award” - Case Western Reserve University School of Law (2002-2003)

-•Family Promise of Greater Cleveland (Board of Directors)
+•Family Promise of Greater Cleveland (Board of Directors, Chair of Governance Committee)

 •A Kid Again (Northern Ohio Chapter Advisory Board Member)

 •Washington & Lee University Alumni-Admissions Program (Chairman, NE Ohio Region)

 •Restructuring Professionals - Is it time to rewrite your retention agreements?

 •Golf Channel Stuck In the Bunker After Fifth Circuit Reversal